woodgoblin/oleksii-ai-code-pipelines/README.md

-# Coding Prompt Preprocessor
+# Cursor Prompt Preprocessor

-A multi-agent framework for preprocessing coding prompts before code generation, powered by Google ADK.
+A multi-agent system for preprocessing coding prompts before sending them to Cursor for code generation.

-## Architecture
+## Overview

-The coding prompt preprocessor implements a context forming pipeline that processes user prompts before passing them to code generation tools like Cursor.
-The preprocessor follows this workflow:
+This system analyzes the user's coding prompt along with the project structure to form an optimal context for code generation.
+The process follows these steps:

 1. **Project Structure Analysis**: Scans the project directory to understand its structure
 2. **Dependency Analysis**: Identifies and analyzes project dependencies